Ronald L. Buckwalter: Notable cases

 NCAA's Proposition 16: Another case that gained national attention was Cureton v.
 National College Athletic Association (E.D.P.A 1999).
 In this summary judgment (March 8, 1999), Buckwalter discarded the NCAA's minimum test score requirement, as described in Proposition 16, in which incoming freshmen students were required to achieve a minimum score on either the SAT or ACT test as a condition of eligibility for freshmen athletics and/or athletically related financial aid.

 Buckwalter found that Title VI of the Civil Rights Act of 1964 prohibited the NCAA's ineligibility rule because the rule had an unjustified disparate impact against African Americans.
 Buckwalter added that the NCAA's goal of improving graduation rates, which was the reason it instituted Proposition 16 in the first place, was not being served by the cutoff scores, and that meeting that goal could be achieved by other available methods.

-Buckwalter's summary judgment went on appeal to the United States Court of Appeals, Third Circuit, where it was reversed on December 22, 1999.
+Buckwalter's summary judgment went on appeal to the United States Court of Appeals for the Third Circuit, where it was reversed on December 22, 1999.

 Fraud in the State Senate: In 2008, Buckwalter was assigned to preside over the corruption trial of Pennsylvania State Senator Vincent J. Fumo.
 The jury found Fumo guilty of fraud and obstruction of justice.
 In July 2009, Buckwalter sentenced Fumo to 55 months in prison and $2.7 million in fines.
 The prosecutors and some media outlets, including The Philadelphia Inquirer, criticized the sentence as too lenient.
 Portions of the judgment were remanded for re-sentencing by the Third Circuit Court of Appeals, by a 2-1 vote, after which Buckwalter increased the prison sentence to 61 months and increased the fines to $3.9 million.

 In the re-sentencing, The Philadelphia Inquirer reported that Buckwalter stated that Fumo lacked "a true sense of remorse" and had a "complete lack of respect for our legal framework," but also noted that Fumo had not been accused of bribery, extortion, or a crime of violence.
 He stated the prosecution had overstepped Justice Department guidelines by charging the defendant with 137 criminal counts.
 Buckwalter varied from the federal advisory guidelines that called for a longer sentence, saying that the guidelines "did not fit the crimes".
 He pointed to Fumo's charitable acts when varying from the guidelines, saying that Fumo's charitable acts "neither justify nor excuse his crimes," but they did justify a variance from the guidelines.